Doist/todoist-api-python/README.md

 $ poetry run python
 ```

-You can then import the library as describe in [Usage)(#usage) without having to
-create a file.
-Keep in mind that you have to `import asyncio` and run
-`asyncio.run(yourmethod())` to make your async methods run as expected if you
-decide to use `TodoistAPIAsync`.
+You can then import the library as describe in [Usage](#usage) without having to create a file.
+Keep in mind that you have to `import asyncio` and run `asyncio.run(yourmethod())` to make your async methods run as expected if you decide to use `TodoistAPIAsync`.

-### Releasing
+### Releases

+This API client is public, and available in a PyPI repository.

-The SDK is currently private so it not published to PyPI.
-To release a new update just create a release with a tag
+A new update is automatically released by GitHub Actions, by creating a release with a tag in the format `vX.Y.Z` (`v<Major>.<Minor>.<Patch>`).

-in the format `v1.x.x` and any consumers can update to this tag in their `pyproject.toml`.
+Users of the API client can then update to the new version in their `pyproject.toml` file.

+### Feedback

+Any feedback, such as bugs, questions, comments, etc. can be reported as *Issues* in this repository, and will be handled by Doist.

+### Contributions

+We would love contributions in the form of *Pull requests* in this repository.